agarwalvaibhav16/NewYork_Taxi_BigData_Project/README.md

 # NewYork_Taxi_BigData_Project
-Big Data Project on New York Taxi Dataset
+Engineering Big Data Systems

+The different components of Hadoop Ecosystems are used to analyze the New york taxi data set.